 Common terms and phrases

-activities agency agreements Alwar argued associated attempt authority became become Bharatpur body Brahmin British called caste century chiefs Civil claim colonial Congress constituted continued course criminality culture Dalitbahujan Dangi Dangs death Delhi discourse District dominant effect élite emergence example existing feminist followed force formation forms gender given groups hand Hindu historiography human husband identity important India institutions interview involved Irish jail killed knowledge land later living means Meos movement Muslim narrative nationalist nature Naugaon notion officials oral organized person police political position practice present Press prisoners produced question reason records refers relations remained represent role rowdy seen sense social society speech struggle Studies subaltern tion traditions understanding University village violence Western woman women writing written
+activities agency agreements Alwar appear argued associated attempt authority became become Bharatpur body Brahmin British called caste century chiefs Civil claim colonial Congress constituted continued course culture Dalitbahujan Dangi Dangs death Delhi discourse District dominant effect élite emergence example existing feminist followed force formation forms gender groups hand Hindu historiography human husband identity important India institutions interview involved Ireland Irish jail killed knowledge land later living means Meos movement Muslim narrative nationalist nature Naugaon notion officials oral organized person police political position practice present Press prisoners produced question reason records refers relations remained represent role rowdy seen sense social society speech struggle Studies subaltern tion traditions understanding University village violence Western woman women writing written